marvinm2/2021-internship/README.md

 https://desktop.github.com/

 ## Step 2
 Do your first edit (called a commit) to the repository to see if it works.
-Add a file or edit a file.
+Add a file or edit a file. -Stefan was here

 ## Step 3
 Search some jupyter notebooks of interest from other Github repositories and store them in this repository. (try making a new folder)